-Notice that the parts are cut to size and drilled where needed and that the axle holders (white) are pre-cut and hole-punched in the Lifter Kit and one of the syringes is pre-drilled in the kits.
+Notice that the parts are cut to size and drilled where needed and that the axle holders (white) are pre-cut and hole-punched in the Lifter Kit and one of the syringes is pre-drilled in both kits.
 The Lifter comes together after a fair amount of construction.
+The Rotating Platform is less "glamorous" than the Lifter and is easier to make.